 4 - Buttermilk

 Buttermilk is the overlooked hero of the dairy world.
-It’s the liquid that remains after churning butter and is naturally thick and tangy.
+It's the liquid that remains after churning butter and is naturally thick and tangy (traditionally from butter churns; modern buttermilk is usually cultured).

-Buttermilk is thinner and more tart than creme fraiche, which can add a delightful tang to your dish.
+Buttermilk is thinner and more tart than creme fraiche, which can add a nice tang to your dish, and for dry alternatives see buttermilk powder swaps for recipes.

 - Suitable Dishes: It's well suited for salad dressings or as a marinade thanks to its thinner consistency.